MicrosoftDocs/Viva/Viva/topics/topic-experiences-security-trimming.md

 search.appverid:
     - MET150
 ms.localizationpriority:  medium
-description: Learn how security is used to view topics in Viva Topics.
+description: Learn how security is used when viewing topics in Viva Topics.
 ---

 # Security trimming in Microsoft Viva Topics